ruanchaves/gsdmm/README.md

 - [ ] Use the faster Rust implementation

-- [ ] Try the Jonker-Volgenant algorithm for mapping the clusters
+- [ ] Try Jonker-Volgenant algorithm for mapping the clusters

 - [ ] Hyperparameter tuning ( K, alpha, beta and iterations ).